zocky/pencil-templates/README.md

 General
 -------
 This is a (not yet complete) reimplementation of Handlebars templates, extended to support JS-like expressions.
-It does not share any code with Handlebars, but it uses helper and block functions defined in Handlebars, so all Handlebars templates should (eventually) work the same.
+It does not share any code with Handlebars, but it uses helpers and block functions defined in Handlebars, so all Handlebars templates should (eventually) work the same.

+It uses the old SPARK engine for now.
+In time, it will be upgraded to Meteor.UI and starbars.

 How-to
 ------
+Put your templates in `.pencil` files.
+The rest happens automagically, as expected in Meteor.

 The syntax is generally the same as in Handlebars, but you can use expressions:

     {{a}} plus one equals {{a+1}}.